alkhe/interview/pretty-tree/README.md

 3   44 66  777
 ```

 - Rows in the output should have uniform width.
-That is, very row should be as wide as the widest row.
+That is, every row should be as wide as the widest row.
 Fill with spaces as necessary.
 - The `tree` method used above can be found in `tree.js`.
 - Types are provided in `tree.d.ts`.
 - Trees t, u, and v can be found in the test file.